SideChalk/SideChalk/PRESS-RELEASE.md

   > SideChalk reminds us that there can a healthy balance between using technology and reconnecting with the world.
 SideChalk encourages you to get outside and explore.

 ## Quote from You ##
-  > "This is cyberspace with a sense of place" -Ben, Product Owner
+  > "What we've built here is cyberspace with a sense of place" -Ben, Product Owner

 ## How to Get Started ##
   > Simply turn your phone onto SideChalkapp.com and you'll be up and running in no time!

 ## Customer Quote ##
   > "Discover new stuff just by walking down the street?
 I'm in!" -Ben

+## Get Going ##

+Simply point your phone to http://www.sidechalkapp.com